By: Samantha Strahan

 And it’s not just because I want to be a wife.
 Don’t get me wrong.
 I still want to get married again…but when I decided to focus on myself, I realized something.
 I love Sam!
 I have learned so much about the woman that I have evolved into.
 She is smart and cool and funny and witty and attractive and talented.
 She knows what she likes and doesn’t like.
 She is so much more than a wife.
 I fell in love with myself.
 I stopped worrying about the missing he.
 He will come when God gets good and ready for me to have him.
 Until then, I am really enjoying my own company.

 I hope that I have encouraged you to do the same…

 Samantha Strahan is a single mother of five amazing kids, living on the Southside of Chicago, IL.

 Her first novel The Never List is now available in print and digital copy on Amazon.com.
-The sequel, The Marriage List, is set to be released Summer, 2019.
+The sequel, The Marriage List, is set to be released Summer, of 2019.
 You can also find her daily rants and Floating Fiction Book Reviews on her blog, Damn It, Sam.